ankitects/anki-manual/src/studying.md

 the other hand, when you study a learning card, any new/review siblings will be buried.

+Note: A card cannot be buried and suspended at the same time.
+Suspending a buried card will unbury it.
+Burying a suspended card does not work on Anki 2.1.49+, whereas on earlier versions, it will unsuspend the card.

 ## Keyboard Shortcuts

 Most of the common operations in Anki have keyboard shortcuts.
 Most of